DeepakZunzunkar/Hibernate-demo1/README.md

 >#### About
-This is basic Hibernate fully `XML based configuration` Application ,implemented using below jar
+This is basic Hibernate fully `XML based configuration` console Application ,implemented using below jar
 - hibernate-core -5.0.11
 - hibernate-JPA -2.1
 - hibernate-commons-annotations-5.0.1